jimpo/node-training/README.md

 - `lib/`
 -   `route.js`     -- All application routing goes here.
 -   `helpers.js`   -- Helper functions defined here are available in the Jade template engine.
--   `models/`      -- All Couch Monster models are defined in separate modules in this directory.
+-   `models/`      -- All Mongoose models are defined in separate modules in this directory.
 -   `controllers/` -- Each controller should have a different resource.
 -   `util/`        -- Utility functions.
 - `test/           -- Tests go in here.
 Tests are written with Mocha.